 4. Begin recruitment efforts

-During nurse recruitment, it is important for facilities to post their job in as many places as possible.
+During the nurse recruitment process, it is important for facilities to post or announce their job openings in as many places as possible.
 Some common examples are job boards, local job fairs, and networking events.

 5. Interview candidates